Harold's Cross: History

+Houses at the junction of Harold's Cross Road and Mount Drummond Avenue circa 1893.

-Harold’s Cross lies on the medieval Slíghe Chualann, of the Five great roads of Ireland, and thus would have been an important entry point into Dublin from the South.
+Harold's Cross lies on the medieval Slíghe Chualann, of the Five great roads of Ireland, and thus would have been an important entry point into Dublin from the South.
 Much of the local industry during the 19th century revolved around the old mills which were located on the River Poddle and associated channels.
 A paper mill was located at Mount Argus where there was a small rural village at that time, and also a flour mill was near what are now the gates of Mount Jerome cemetery.
 During the 20th century the old mill at Mount Argus, disused at this stage, was adopted by the local Scout Troop the 45th Mount Argus as a boxing club, as a result of which the troop became commonly known as "the fighting 45th" troop in Dublin Scouting circles.
 The troop was founded by Rev. Fr.
 Cronin C.P. of Mount Argus church.

 Harold's Cross Green was a key meeting point for members of the Society of United Irishmen just before the 1798 Rebellion, rebels such as Thomas Cloney and Myles Byrne meet the commander Robert Emmet to discuss tactics for the pending uprising.

 Plaque to Robert Emmet on Harold's Cross Road.

 Irish Nationalist leader Robert Emmet was captured near Harold's Cross.
 He lived for a period in a house in Harold's Cross so he could be near his sweetheart Sarah Curran of Rathfarnham.
 He led an abortive rebellion against British rule in 1803 and was captured, tried and executed.
 The Grand Canal bridge linking Harold's Cross Road and Clanbrassil Street was named in his honour and a plaque there commemorates him (the bridge was formerly called Clanbrassil Bridge, and is known locally as Harold's Cross Bridge).